UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 These corner cases pass, but let’s try another one.

-Here we see that 0 cannot be raised to a negative integer, so our function isn’t perfect\!
+Here we see that 0 cannot be raised to a negative integer, so there are still ways to break our function\!

-In this example, instead of throwing an `assert` message, the code doesn’t get the opportunity to get that far and throws an error at the function level.

 Since 0 to the power of -1 is equal to 1/0, we might want the function to output infinity.

-In this case, we would need to correct the code in our function to handle this weird case or inform the user using `Exceptions` that our function cannot accept lists containing 0 if the exponent is negative.
+In this case, we would need to correct the code in our function to handle this special case or inform the user using `Exceptions` that our function cannot accept lists containing 0 if the exponent is negative.

 This is an example of why testing corner cases and making unit tests in